Gini Steinke – Founder & Executive Director

 Jeanne Wingate- Survivor and Board Member

 My name is Jeanne Wingate and I currently serve on the Board of The Ovarian Cancer Connection.
-As a 14 1/2 year survivor of Ovarian Cancer, the mission of the OCC is my passion of educating and raising awareness to the symptoms of Ovarian Cancer to the community.
+As a 16 1/2 year survivor of Ovarian Cancer, the mission of the OCC is my passion of educating and raising awareness to the symptoms of Ovarian Cancer to the community.
 The OCC also offers an amazing Financial Assistance Program for our survivors who are in treatment and experiencing a financial need.
 The OCC Board Members have been a source of support and encouragement to myself and we passionately work side by side planning events through out the year including our signature event, the Annual Ellen Jackson Walk in September.
-The ladies that I have met through these events over the years including the “Let’s Talk it Ovar” Support Group, our friendships that I will cherish forever!
+The ladies that I have met through these events over the years including the “Let’s Talk it Ovar” Support Group, are friendships that I will cherish forever!

 Sherri Denker – Survivor and Board Member